LambdAurora/AurorasDecorations/wiki/index.md

 # Aurora's Decorations

-Welcome to the Aurora's Decorations wiki.
+Welcome to the Aurora's Decorations website!

+Aurora's Decorations is a decorations-focused Minecraft mod, and tries to have a twist for its different features.

+⚠️ This website is still under construction, not every feature are listed yet! ⚠️

 You will find information about this mod's features here.

 ## Features